Call signs in New Zealand: Use of 'ZM'

-Single-letter callsigns
+Single-letter call signs

-ZL licence holders may apply for up to one secondary single-letter callsign, such as ZL1W.
-A "stand-down" period of six months applies in regard to the reallocation of temporary callsigns to the same licence holder or club.
-However, the callsign may be reallocated for further 12-month periods without stand-down, provided the licence authority receives at the time of the application (which must be made prior to the expiry of the then current 12-month period) evidence to the licensing authority's satisfaction that a temporary callsign is being used on a regular basis.
+ZL licence holders may apply for up to one secondary single-letter call sign, such as ZL1W.
+A "stand-down" period of six months applies in regard to the reallocation of temporary call signs to the same licence holder or club.
+However, the call sign may be reallocated for further 12-month periods without stand-down, provided the licence authority receives at the time of the application (which must be made prior to the expiry of the then current 12-month period) evidence to the licensing authority's satisfaction that a temporary call sign is being used on a regular basis.

-Two-numeral callsigns
+Two-numeral call signs

 The E5 prefix for the Cook Islands produces two-numeral callsigns when the separating numeral is attached.
 The 'E51' prefix is most often used.

-Five and six letter callsigns
+Five- and six-letter call signs

-Temporary callsigns may be issued with up to 6 letter suffixes, such as ZL1ABCDEF.
+Temporary callsigns may be issued with up to 6-letter suffixes, such as ZL1ABCDEF.
 Such callsigns may be allocated for up to 12 months, typically for special events and notable anniversaries.